fernandopalafox/fernandopalafox.github.io/content/writing/vulnerable.md

 This is about showng you why this is an endeavor worth pursuing.
 Because being honest about your emotions (even the bad ones) can be a legitimate upgrade to your life.

-For example, once being honest about honesty may be useful is because it automatically relaxes you.
-As you stop trying to make things other than what they are, we release a bunch of built up tension.

 Being vulnerable and honest about who we are is also a superpower.
 There's a certain security and attractiveness that one just exudes when they stop trying to contort themselves into more acceptable versions of themselves.
 One reason for this could be that this may be a proxy for competence: having a clear understanding of your capabilities means you can at the very least take good care of yourself.